Hassan114h/docker-learning/README.md

 - Multi-stage builds for optimized image creation
 - An introduction to container orchestration tools like Kubernetes

-To conclude my learning, I completed a hands-on challenge by building a small project: a Flask application connected to a Redis database that tracks the number of visits.
+To conclude my learning, I completed a hands-on challenge by building a small project(check out the folder called challenge): a Flask application connected to a Redis database that tracks the number of visits.

 See my progress below.
 I’ll continue customising it and adding cool features over time!